NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

     capability has boolean string value "true" or "false".

-    In general, if a driver supports SOFT_REBOOT and SOFT_POWER_OFF, 'soft_power' property must exit and it must have either "true" or "false".
+    In general, if a driver supports SOFT_REBOOT and SOFT_POWER_OFF, 'soft_power' property must exist and it must have either "true" or "false".
-    if a driver supports INJECT_NMI, 'inject_nmi' property must exits and it must have either "true" or "false".
+    if a driver supports INJECT_NMI, 'inject_nmi' property must exists and it must have either "true" or "false".